gmc-code/PC-microbit-micropython/docs/errors/Missing_Colon_Errors.rst

 -----------------------------------

 | If the colon is left out from the end of the ``if`` line, an error occurs.
-| A red triangle shown where the colon should have been.
+| A red triangle shows where the colon should have been.

 .. code-block:: python